seb86/WooCommerce-Subscription-Shortcodes/README.md

 * trial_length: false
 * before_price: NULL
 * after_price: NULL

+> This shortcode still requires some work.

+#### Subscription Price Meta
+This particular shortcode returns the price meta data.
+If the subscription is on sale, then the price meta returns both the sale price and regular price striked through.
+Otherwise it will return just the regular price as normal.
+However you can force it to return what you want only.

+> Example: If you only want to display the sale price, simply enter sale as the meta value in the shortcode.

+Shortcode: `[subscription_price_meta]`
+###### Default Arguments
+* meta: both

 ##### Subscription Period
 Displays the subscription period of the subscription product.